-Therefore, it is not surprising that the growing marijuana industry is starting to look more like the tobacco industry – a commercial industry seeking to maximize sales, profits, and product consumption, and backed by marketing campaigns, lobbyists, and lawyers to shape regulation.
+As the trend toward normalizing public smoking of marijuana grows, we need to be aware that more laws will be proposed to weaken smokefree protections at the state and local level to allow for broader use of smoking marijuana in public places and workplaces.
+Today’s marijuana industry is starting to look and act more like the tobacco industry – a commercial enterprise seeking to maximize sales, profits, and product consumption, and backed by marketing campaigns, lobbyists, and lawyers to shape regulation.
 At the same time, tobacco is starting to look a little more like marijuana – seeking to dovetail on any opportunity to renormalize smoking in social environments, like bars, and pushing to allow for indoor use of e-cigarettes and “vape pens” that can be used to consume both tobacco and marijuana products.

-Be prepared!
+Be Prepared!

-Nobody should have to breathe secondhand marijuana smoke at work or where they live, learn, shop, or play.
-Smoke is smoke and marijuana smoke is a form of indoor air pollution.
 Therefore, it is important to strengthen all smokefree laws – both existing and new – to include marijuana in the definitions of smoking and vaping.
-Since 2010, ANR, our sister organization, provides model smokefree ordinances and policies which include marijuana as a product prohibited in smokefree environments.
-By including marijuana smoke, it effectively eliminates any potential confusion by clearly defining smoking as “inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, hookah, or any other lighted or heated tobacco or plant product intended for inhalation, including marijuana, whether natural or synthetic, in any manner or in any form.”
+Since 2010, ANR’s model smokefree ordinances and policies have included marijuana as a product prohibited in smokefree environments.
+By including marijuana smoke, it effectively eliminates any potential confusion by clearly defining smoking as “inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, hookah, or any other lighted or heated tobacco or plant product intended for inhalation, whether natural or synthetic, including marijuana/cannabis, in any manner or in any form.”
+The definition also includes the vaping of any substance.

 Secondhand Marijuana Smoke Contains Hundreds of Chemicals